carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

   10.104.40.33:5000
 ```

-`imgpkg` has a pre-defined bundle format which allows it to perform recursive image relocation. https://carvel.dev/kapp-controller/docs/v0.32.0/packaging-artifact-formats/#package-repository-bundle
+`imgpkg` has a pre-defined [`bundle structure`](https://carvel.dev/kapp-controller/docs/latest/packaging-artifact-formats/#package-repository-bundle) which allows it to perform recursive image relocation.

 Lets start by creating the directories as required by `imgpkg`: